mrheides/mrheides.github.io/KnockoutComponents.md

 So now it can be used as

 ```
-var loadingParameter = "parameter1";
+var articleId = "21";
-var comments = new CommentsViewModel(loadingParameter);
+var comments = new CommentsViewModel(articleId);
 ko.applyBindings(comments);
 ```

 Now lets say that we need to display that list in many different places within the system.
 This is what the templates should address nicely.

-So let's move the comments and comments list into templates
+So lets move the comments and comments list into templates

 ```
 <script type="text/html" id="comment-template">